chicoumbetov/events-app/README.md

 ## 📝 Trade-offs & Future Improvements

 - Client-side Processing: For this MVP, sorting/filtering is done client-side since the dataset is manageable.
 For datasets >1000 items, I would transition this logic to Server Actions or API query parameters.

-- Testing: Given the 2-hour constraint, the focus was on architecture and UX.
-Future iterations would include Vitest/Playground tests for the filtering logic.